Int'l Financial Markets

-International Financial Markets
+International Financial Markets 2023-24

 Bangor Business School

 Owain ap Gwilym

 An overview of financial markets and instruments; Review of the concepts of risk and return; Portfolio theory and diversification; The capital asset pricing model; Other asset pricing models; Efficient markets, behavioural finance and anomalies; Hedging, speculation and arbitrage; Foreign exchange and derivative markets; Option characteristics and option pricing; Forwards and futures.

 Threshold c- to c+ (50-59%): Satisfactory performance.
 No major omissions or inaccuracies in the deployment of information/skills.
 Some grasp of theoretical/conceptual/practical elements.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives.
 Knowledge of key areas/principles only.
 Weaknesses in understanding of some areas.
 Limited evidence of background study.
 Answer inadequately focused on task and with some irrelevant material and poor structure.
 Arguments presented but lack coherence.
 Minor factual/computational errors.
 Lacking original interpretation.

 Good B- to B+ (60-69%): Good performance.
 Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.
 Understands most but not all concepts/issues.
 Evidence of background study.
 Focused answer with good structure.
 Arguments presented coherently.
 Mostly free of factual errors.
 Some limited original interpretation.
 Well known links between topics are described.
 Problems addressed by existing methods/approaches.
 Good presentation with accurate communication